 The Academy does not plan to hold large reserves.
 It is intended that its grant funding should, in general terms, be expended each year to support the delivery of education provision to its students.
 Governors aim to secure an outturn that will result in a surplus of around 5% of the grant awarded.
 This allows sensible future planning of resources as the Academy expands and allows it to cope with the lag in funding provision for increased Student numbers.
 Governors set budgets in order to achieve the stated aim, however challenges in staff recruitment have meant that over the past few years planned vacancies have not been filled, resulting in unplanned savings on staff costs.
 Governors and Academy leadership have reviewed this situation, and are using some of these savings to fund additional teaching spaces.
 Additionally, during the 2022/23 year, the Academy engaged with a third party consultant to plan for and deliver a new classroom block of between 4 and 6 classrooms.
 The aim of these additional classrooms is to ease the tight timetabling problems that are experienced with some lessons having to take place in classrooms which are not ideal; eg a history lesson within a science lab.
+This exercise has continued during 2023/24 and other capital project have come to the fore, so the Academy is now considering whether some can be combined to take advantage of economies of scale and creating an order of priority.

 The Reserves Policy states that the academy reserves should be sufficient to cover one month's fixed costs.
-As at 31 August 2023 the academy had generated a surplus of 7.2% (2022: 3.3%) of the grant awarded with the intention of funding expenditure on improving the Academy's ICT infrastructure, to enhance the education of children.
+As at 31 August 2024 the academy had generated a surplus of 5.1% (2023: 7.2%) of the grant awarded with the intention of funding expenditure on improving the Academy's ICT infrastructure, to enhance the education of children.
 Additional plans have now been made to increase the number of teaching spaces.
-Planned capital expenditure has resulted in a transfer from the GAG reserve to the fixed assets reserve of £36,215.